-Since 2003, over 1500 dentists have completed this programme.
-Hope you can be part of the ADS class of 2020!
+Since 2003, over 1700 dentists have completed this programme.
+Hope you can be a future ADS ALUMNI!

 Curriculum summary

 Cosmetic & Aesthetic Dentistry has changed completely over the last 10-15 years.
 And following these changes, our programme has evolved in that time to continue to make sure it is still the best programme in the UK.